Introducing the Solar Training Network: a workforce development program led by The Solar Foundation and funded by the Department of Energy.

 With the support of the U.S. Department of Energy Solar Energy Technologies Office

-The Solar Training Network is funded through the U.S. Department of Energy’s Solar Training and Education for Professionals (STEP) program, which supports efforts to coordinate solar workforce development practices and improve workforce quality, industry efficiency and lower costs of deploying solar technology.
+Initial funding for The Solar Training Network was provided by the U.S. Department of Energy’s Solar Training and Education for Professionals (STEP) program, which supports efforts to coordinate solar workforce development practices and improve workforce quality, industry efficiency and lower costs of deploying solar technology.

 Building America's solar workforce is a big project.